Close button

 7. Sustainability certifications

-Certifying events to recognized sustainability standards such as ISO 20121 or EMAS provides an objective measure of the success of sustainability efforts.
+Certifying events to recognised sustainability standards such as ISO 20121 or EMAS provides an objective measure of the success of sustainability efforts.

 8. Create a sustainability report